 Teas - Mrs Lowe, Blebo Craigs; Mrs M'Nab, Dura Den; Mrs Conway, Blebo Craigs; Mrs J D Beveridge, Schoolhouse; and Miss Florence Conway, Blebo Craigs.

 Shooting - Mr John Balsillie, Beadles Den.
 Books - Rev. R.J.F.
 Macdonald; Mr J.D.
 Beveridge, Schoolhouse; and Mr W.F.
-Conway, Blebo Craigs. on 3 August 1931.25
+Conway, Blebo Craigs. on 3 August 1931.25 - Newspaper Article: William Fisher Conway was mentioned in a newspaper article KEMBACK CHOIR SOCIAL AND DANCE.

 At a social meeting in Blebo Craigs Hall the members of Kemback Church choir entertained their friends to a varied programme.